 The blue whale is seen most commonly alone, sometimes in pairs.
-A maximum group size of three was observed during the 2015 Icelandic and Faroese NASS survey, with 81% of the sightings composed of single individuals (Pike et al., 2019).
-Concentrations of more than 50 can, however, be found spread out in areas of high productivity (Sears & Perrin, 2018).
+A maximum group size of three was observed during the 2015 Icelandic and Faroese NASS survey, while 81% of the sightings were composed of single individuals (Pike et al. 2019).
+Concentrations of more than 50 can, however, be found spread out in areas of high productivity (Sears & Perrin 2018).

-Generally, the blue whale stays under water for 8-15 minutes at a time, but diving times of up to 36 minutes have been documented.
-Normal swimming speed when feeding is between 3 and 6 km/hr, and travel speed is between 5 and 30 km/hr (Øien, 2019).
+Generally, the blue whale stays under water for 8-15 minutes at a time (Øien 2019).
+However, diving times of up to 36 minutes have also been documented.
+Normal swimming speed when feeding has been recorded between 3-6 km/hr, and travel speed between 5-30 km/hr.

-Blue whales have been shown to exhibit extended gliding sequences, which would also decrease the energetic cost of diving compared to actively swimming.
-With increased dive depth, the whales displayed longer gliding sequences, exceeding 78% of the descent period for the deepest dives recorded during this study at 88 m.
-Stroke frequency on the initial dive was 6-10 per minute (Williams et al., 2000).
+Blue whales have been shown to exhibit extended gliding sequences, which decrease the energetic cost of diving compared to active swimming (Williams et al. 2000).
+With increased dive depth, the whales displayed longer gliding sequences, exceeding 78% of the descent period for the deepest dives recorded.
+Stroke frequency on the initial dive was 6-10 per minute.

-Deployments of Crittercam in the Southern California Bight revealed consistent feeding at depths of 250-300 m, deeper than has been previously reported for blue whales (Calambokidis et al., 2008).
+Deployments of Crittercam in the Southern California Bight revealed consistent feeding at depths of 250-300 m, deeper than had been previously reported for blue whales (Calambokidis et al. 2008).

-The majority of blue whale song is of such low frequency that it is undetectable to the human ear (Sears & Perrin, 2018).
-Blue whales from most regions emit long, multi-part 15-40 Hz phrases, with phrase durations varying from 18 to 60 seconds and phrase periods from circa 70 to 120 seconds (Mellinger & Clark, 2003).
-They vocalize regularly throughout the year, with peaks from midsummer into the winter months.
-At 188 dB, blue whale sounds are among the lowest and loudest sounds by any animal, and they can be heard for hundreds, if not even thousands, of kilometres under optimal conditions (Sears & Perrin, 2018).
-Blue whale song has been categorised into 9 types, with the best-known sounds from the Pacific Ocean (4 types), and only one song type in the North Atlantic.
-However, some believe there are at least 10 types of blue whale song, and a decline in tonal frequency has also been found, with the best documented song type at a frequency 31% lower than it was in the 1960s (McDonald et al., 2006, 2009).
+Blue whales vocalize regularly throughout the year, with the highest level of activity from mid-sommer to winter.
+The majority of their song is of such a low frequency that it is undetectable to the human ear (Sears & Perrin 2018).
+Blue whales from most regions emit long, multi-part 15-40 Hz phrases, with phrase durations varying from 18-60 seconds and phrase periods around 70-120 seconds (Mellinger & Clark 2003).
+At 188 dB, blue whale sounds are also among the loudest sounds made by any animal, and they can be heard for hundreds, if not even thousands, of kilometres under optimal conditions (Sears & Perrin 2018).

 Listen to blue whale vocalisations from the links below:

 Being so large, the blue whale has few natural enemies.
 The killer whale is the principal predator and is known to work in groups to attack blue whales.
-As much as 25% of photo-identified blue whales off Mexico in the North Pacific carry scars originating from killer whale teeth on their tails, although there is little evidence of these kinds of attacks in the North Atlantic or Southern Ocean (Sears & Perrin, 2018).
+As much as 25% of photo-identified blue whales off Mexico in the North Pacific carry scars originating from killer whale teeth on their tails.
+There is, however, little evidence of these kinds of attacks in the North Atlantic or Southern Ocean (Sears and Perrin 2018).
 In spring 2019, killer whales were observed attacking and killing pygmy blue whales on two occasions off the coast of Australia.